Celery…for dessert?!? What are you up to this time, Jolly Tomato? Why, Celery Carrot Tea Cake, of course.

-(It’s true, we have a tendency to put green things in desserts, like this one, this one, and this one.
-But there’s enough sugar and butter in all of these treats so that they don’t taste overly vegetable-y, so why would a anyone complain?)
+(It’s true, we have a tendency to put green things in desserts, like Kale Brownies or Green Cake.
+But there’s enough sugar and butter in all of these treats so that they don’t taste overly vegetable-y.
+Why would anyone complain?)

 So we set out to think of a tasty dessert that would still seem appealing even with “celery” in the title.
-We were inspired by the idea of carrot cake, and we decided to play on that to make this pretty celery-carrot tea cake.
+We found inspiration in carrot cake, and we decided to play on that theme to make this pretty celery carrot tea cake.

-1 cup grated carrots (about 2 medium carrots)
+- 1 cup grated carrots (about two medium carrots)

-1 cup finely minced celery (about 2 stalks celery)
+- 1 cup finely minced celery (about two ribs celery)

 In a small bowl, combine flour, baking soda, salt, and cinnamon, and set aside.